pactflow/docs.pactflow.io/website/docs/docs/workshops/bi-directional/step7.md

 OK, time to run the tests!

-1. Run the tests `npm t`{{execute}}
+1. Run the tests `npm t`

 ### Check

-1. It has generated a pact file `example-bi-directional-consumer-mountebank/pacts/pactflow-example-consumer-mountebank-pactflow-example-bi-directional-provider-dredd.json`{{open}}
+1. It has generated a pact file `example-bi-directional-consumer-mountebank/pacts/pactflow-example-consumer-mountebank-pactflow-example-bi-directional-provider-dredd.json`
-2. You have studied the API spec and understood how it works: `example-bi-directional-consumer-mountebank/src/api.spec.js`{{open}}
+2. You have studied the API spec and understood how it works: `example-bi-directional-consumer-mountebank/src/api.spec.js`